 Mental Health Care Facilities and Organizations in Santa Clara, California

-Finding help for a mental, emotional or behavioral issue is extremely important as these conditions can be detrimental to every aspect of an individual’s life if left untreated.
-Even conditions such as depression, stress or anxiety can impact negatively one’s employment, education, personal relationships and in some instances can lead to self harm or suicide attempts.
+Finding help for a mental, emotional, or behavioral issue is extremely important as these conditions can be detrimental to every aspect of an individual’s life if left untreated.
+Even conditions such as depression, stress, or anxiety can impact negatively one’s employment, education, and personal relationships and in some instances can lead to self-harm or suicide attempts.

-According to County Health Rankings, Santa Clara County has a 330:1 ratio of residents to mental health providers, which is on par with the top performing counties in the United States.
+Santa Clara County has a 330:1 ratio of residents to mental health providers, which is on par with the top-performing counties in the United States.
 Some of the resources in Santa Clara that offer mental health and substance abuse care and services include Santa Clara County Behavioral Health Services, Bill Wilson Center, Pathway Society Inc., and Kaiser Permanente Behavioral Health Center.
 These organizations offer a variety of services and programs for all age groups suffering from mental illnesses and behavioral health issues.

 Additionally, the National Alliance on Mental Illness (NAMI) Santa Clara County has published an extensive list of information links and care resources for a variety of mental health conditions that can help you educate yourself and find the right help for yourself or a loved one in need.